 An easy level walk on paved surfaces from the Had Irvine trailhead around the Marks Slough Loop and back.
 View of the South Santiam River from one point on the Marks Slough Trail.
 This is a shorter version of the Boulder Falls to the River Walk.

 An easy level walk on paved surfaces from Boulder Falls Inn to the South Santiam River and back.
-View of the South Santiam River from one point on the Marks Slough Trail.
+Visit a Japanese garden and view of the South Santiam River from one point on the Marks Slough Trail.